cbmono/js-string-to-slug/README.md

 js-string-to-slug
 =================

-Get slug version of a string
+Get the slug version of a string.

+@todo Add support for special characters like ü, á, ì, etc. Right now they get deleted.